 In 2008, the Panther offense set a school record with 661 rushing attempts while earning a No. 3 seed for the FCS playoffs and racking up a school-record tying 12 victories.
 He tutored a pair of freshmen to the Missouri Valley Football Conference's All-Newcomer team in Jarred Herring and Josh Collins in 2008.
 Collins led the Panthers with 502 receiving yards and 32 catches, while Herring led the team with four touchdown receptions.

 His wife's name is Kim.
-He was born January 27, 1954, in Des Moines, IA.
-He graduated from Cedar Falls High School in 1972, where he was an all-conference, all-district and all-state selection, and a team MVP.
+He was born Jan.
+27, 1954, in Des Moines, Iowa.
+He graduated from Cedar Falls High School in 1972, where he was an all-conference, all-district and all-state selection and a team MVP.

 The Salmon File